Where performance counts!

 • Sheltie Pedigree Lines

-This site has information and pedigrees (with some photos) of many Shelties.
-Breeders and owners of conformation or performance Shelties can become registered users who can add their own dogs, with information and photos.
+This site has information and pedigrees with photos of many Shelties.
+Breeders and owners of conformation or performance Shelties can become registered users who can add their own dogs, information and photos, and print pedigrees.

 • Shetland Sheepdog Pedigrees